 A government regulator has found no grounds for concern over a charity set up to build and run a sports centre in Lewisham close to Millwall Football Club as part of the proposed redevelopment of South Bermondsey following allegations that it is a vehicle for money laundering which made “false claims” about funding support.

-The Charity Commission for England and Wales investigated the Surrey Canal Sports Foundation after a member of the public made a number of complaints about the Foundation’s affairs and following media reports questioned its part in the wider, 30 acre New Bermondsey scheme.
+The Charity Commission for England and Wales investigated the Surrey Canal Sports Foundation after a member of the public made a number of complaints about the Foundation’s affairs and media reports questioned its part in the wider, 30 acre New Bermondsey scheme.

 The Commission’s decision, published on Friday, found that: